DLibatique/GREK101-F21/docs/textbook/01-verbs/pres.md

 ## Present Indicative (-ω and -μι)

-Recall from [the verb overview](overview#conjugation) that the ending of the first principal part indicates to what **conjugation** it belongs: -ω or -μι.
+Recall from [the verb overview](overview#conjugation) that the ending of the first principal part indicates to what **conjugation** the verb belongs: -ω or -μι.
 The distinction between -ω and -μι verbs is similar to that between first and second aorists: the grouping determines what sets of endings we can use to conjugate the verb, but it doesn't affect the verb's core aspects.
 A 3rd singular present active indicative -ω verb is the same as a 3rd singular present active indicative -μι verb in terms of when the verb happens, who performs it, etc.; all that differs is the ending that we use to indicate those verbal aspects.

 -ω verbs are also considered **thematic verbs**, so called because the personal endings are a combination of a **thematic/theme vowel** (-ο- before μ or ν, -ε- elsewhere) and a true personal ending that indicates person and number.
 In some endings of this type, it can be difficult to extricate the theme vowel from the true personal ending, but this distinction is important when we compare thematic verbs against **-μι verbs**, which are **athematic**, meaning that there is no -o- or -ε- between the verb stem and the personal ending.